mmohaveri/config-man/README.md

 an easy and clean way.
 It also supports multiple config sources like **json file**, **environment variables**, **hard coded defaults**, etc.

+## ⚠️ Archived ⚠️

+⚠️ This repository has been archived.
+Please use [Pydantic](https://github.com/pydantic/pydantic) as a replacement.

 ## Installation

 Simply install using pip: